 - Exchange rates.
 It’s vital to compare the exchange rates offered by a range of providers to see how they stack up against the competition.
 However, remember that some companies may charge high fees in conjunction with their better-than-average exchange rates.

 - Transfer fees.
 You should consider all the fees that will be associated with your transaction.
-Low fees can end up saving you a whole lot of money.
+Low fees can end up saving you money.

 - Transfer methods.
-Can you lodge your transfer over the phone, online or by visiting a branch?
+Can you make your transfer over the phone, online or by visiting a branch?

 - Transfer options.
-Some providers allow you to take advantage of market conditions by placing forward contracts; others enable you to schedule regular payments in advance.
+Some providers allow you to take advantage of market conditions by placing forward contracts, so you can lock in an ideal exchange rate now and transfer the money later; others enable you to schedule regular payments in advance.

 - Transfer time.
 Can your money arrive to your recipient within minutes, or will they need to wait several days for the funds to be deposited into their bank account?

 - Pickup methods.
 While some providers only offer cash pickup services, others will offer the opportunity to transfer funds direct to a Nepalese bank account.